Lakeshore Roads Thirty Rd N to Martin Rd N Improvements - Municipal Class Environmental Assessment Study

 I own a property on Lake Ontario in your jurisdiction ( between Martin and Thirty Road).
 If I construct a shore wall to protect the land, do I get any subsidy from Town of Lincoln or Ontario Government.
 Please advise

-Pavneet Virk asked almost 2 years ago
+Pavneet Virk asked over 2 years ago

 Thank you for your question.
 In most cases, property owners already own the lakeshore, while the Town only owns the asphalt portion of the road.
 Shoreline protection and maintenance is the responsibility of the property owner.
 The Town is a part of the Great Lakes Commission, which is lobbying to both Canadian and Federal provincial governments to provide support for private property owners.
 As an extension of this project, further information on protection and mitigation alternatives will be provided to residents.